kastolars/trusti-torrent-rust-implementation/README.md

 - Peer Id - The 20 byte peer id we generated earlier.

 We then receive a handshake from our peer.
 After that we can compare handshake fields.
-The protocol identifiers must be the same and we can confirm the peer has the file we need by comparing info hashes.
+The protocol identifiers must be the same, and we can confirm the peer has the file we need by comparing info hashes.

 ### Messages